 And with that, I will also add a reminder to please, please provide feedback for the seller if you received good service.
 Yes, provide feedback if the service was bad, too, but especially if it was good.

 Why?
 Because one single negative feedback left on the wrong order (which apparently is not a violation of Amazon’s policies and thus has no room to request removal) means a very different thing to a little seller who’s only received feedback 5 times than a big professional seller who’s received thousands upon thousands of ratings.

 Yes, the one customer had a valid complaint and could very likely have provided negative feedback as a result.
-But their valid complaint was not the complaint they had chosen to leave.
-I’d received no communication from the buyer except to request the return due to the item being listed as the wrong variant (wrong size), the return was processed immediately, and there had never been any mention of anything being on backorder.
-I can only assume they’d had a problem with a completely different order and left that feedback on mine by mistake.
+But their valid complaint was not the complaint they had left.
+The item I’d sent was received without problems, I’d received no communication from the buyer except to request the return due to that item being listed as the wrong variant (wrong size), the return was processed immediately, and there had never been any mention of anything being on backorder.
+I can only assume they’d had a problem with multiple orders and left that feedback on mine by mistake.

 Perhaps if I’d paid closer attention and had replied right away I might’ve been more successful in persuading the buyer to remove the erroneous feedback and replace it with something more accurate to the problem that had occurred, but as it stands…. *sigh*